 Introduction to Troy, Ohio

 The present day city of Troy was established in 1808 and, in the same year, it became the Miami County seat.
 It was named after the ancient city of Troy in Greece.
 In 1852, the Troy High School was established.
 It was primarily a center of agricultural trade.
 Later, around 1886, a number of manufacturing businesses flourished in Troy.
-In 2000, Troy became the largest community of the Miami County.

-Troy and nearby Attractions
+Troy and Nearby Attractions

 - Museum of Troy History